Input Validation

 Insecure Subprotocols

-Subprotocols assumed by the protocol design, such as broadcast channels and authenticated or confidential peer-to-peer transport, must be operationally realized by the deployment, not merely declared.
+Subprotocols assumed by the protocol design, such as broadcast channels and authenticated or confidential peer-to-peer transport, must be realized by the deployment.

 Multicast Masquerading as Broadcast